relekang/setup-eslint-config/readme.md

 the [prompts][] package, thus read their documentation on available options.
 The result of the prompts are passed to functions as `config`.
 If there is an autodetection with the same name and `skipDetectedPrompts` is set to true then the prompt will be skipped.
 See list of autodetected things below.
+The values of the fields defined in the prompts will be stored in the config part of the eslint config and then reused the next time.
+This will also happen if it is detected.

 #### Autodetection